email: roadarch@outlook.com

 2017:

-I believe the Friendly Hills Bowl was built in the late 1950s.
+The Friendly Hills Bowl was designed by Powers, Daly & DeRosa and built in 1957.
 It was later known as the AMF Friendly Hills Lanes.
 The business closed in 2015.
 The building and sign were preserved and adapted for a retail complex. [map]

 Michael D's Cafe (now Bowlero)